-The SPTO has four (4) divisions within its organisational structure:
+The SPTO has three (3) divisions within its organisational structure:

 The CEOs Office is responsible for the management of the organisation and achievement of the organisational objectives, through the development and implementation of the five year Business Plan and Annual Divisional Work Plans.

 The CEOs Office is responsible for the operational and financial management of the organisation including staff recruitment and performance monitoring.

 The CEOs Office is also responsible for growing the SPTO country membership base and increasing the funding base of the organisation.
 The CEOs Office is also responsible for advocacy, stakeholder management and Board and corporate communications.

 To effectively manage SPTO as the regional tourism industry advocate and leader in tourism development and marketing